 Click on the Open Volume Mixer link to open the Volume Mixer as follows:

-Here you can adjust volume for individual programs, as well as for the entire device by moving the slider.
+Here you can adjust the volume for individual programs, as well as for the entire device by moving the slider.

 Get old Volume Control in Windows 10